-Here are some things to consider as you review space utilization:
+Here are some things to consider as you review your space utilization:

 1. Too much or too little space can cost you, not just financially.
 If your space is too big, you're potentially paying too much in real estate costs.
-If the space is too little, your employees may feel claustrophobic and somewhat restricted.
+If the space is too small, your employees may feel claustrophobic and somewhat restricted.
 This impacts productivity, and it can inhibit creativity and collaboration among associates.
-By having the right amount, you reduce overhead, increase your bottom line and increase employee job satisfaction rates.
+By having the right amount of space, you reduce overhead, increase your bottom line, and increase employee job satisfaction rates.

 3. Reconsider departments.
-It may be a radical idea, but think about it- does your organization really need to be grouped by departments?
-If most people work independently throughout the day, and you have groups that don't need to constantly collaborate, can you take advantage of this?
+It may be a radical idea, but think about it - does your organization really need to be grouped by departments?
 By removing the departmental mentality, you figuratively and literally break down walls that can free up space.